Last Updated: January 1, 2023

 Your Choices

 You have the following rights.
-You may have the right to access, correct, delete and opt-out of sharing your personal data as detailed below under the GDPR, CCPA, CPRA, FCRA or other applicable data protection regulation.
+You may have the right to access, correct, delete and opt-out of sharing your personal information as detailed below under the GDPR, CCPA, CPRA, FCRA or other applicable data protection regulation.
 You have the right to non-discrimination.
 That is, we will not discriminate against you for exercising any of these rights.
 You have the right to opt-out of the sale of your personal information and to limit what we may do with your highly sensitive information as defined under applicable laws such as the CPRA.

 A. Access, Correction, Deletion

-We respect your privacy rights and provide you with reasonable access to the personal data that you may have provided through your use of this Website and services.
-If you wish to access or amend any other personal data we hold about you, or to request that we delete or transfer any information about you that we have obtained, you may contact us as set forth in the sections below.
+We respect your privacy rights and provide you with reasonable access to the personal information that you may have provided through your use of this Website and services.
+If you wish to access or amend any other personal information we hold about you, or to request that we delete or transfer any information about you that we have obtained, you may contact us as set forth in the sections below.
 At your request, we will have any reference to you deleted or blocked in our database.

 You may update, correct, or delete your account information by contacting us or as provided by our services.
 Please note that while any changes you make will be reflected in active user databases instantly or within a reasonable period of time, we may retain all information you submit for backups, archiving, prevention of fraud and abuse, analytics, satisfaction of legal obligations, or where we otherwise reasonably believe that we have a legitimate reason to do so.

-At any time, you may object to the processing of your personal data, on legitimate grounds, except if otherwise permitted by applicable law.
+At any time, you may object to the processing of your personal information, on legitimate grounds, except if otherwise permitted by applicable law.
 If you believe your right to privacy granted by applicable data protection laws has been infringed upon, please contact us.
 You also have a right to lodge a complaint with the appropriate regulatory body.

-This provision does not apply to personal data that is part of data provided by a client.
+This provision does not apply to personal information that is part of data provided by a client.
 In this case, the management of the client data may be subject to other policies, including the client’s own privacy policy.
 Any request for access, correction or deletion should be made to the client responsible for the uploading and storage of such data onto our service.

 Your right includes the right to know the source of the information and the identity of the persons, institutions or types of institutions to whom we have disclosed such information within one or two years prior to your request, depending on your jurisdiction.
 This information can be copied in person, received via email or mail.